felipegb94/RapidPT/README.md

 <a name="warnings">
 ## Warnings
 </a>
-RapidPT has been extensively tested on medium and large datasets (20+ subjects) of a specific flavor.
+RapidPT has been extensively tested on medium and large datasets (20+ subjects).
 The datasets have been composed of group1 and group2 type data.
 Additionally these datasets after preprocessing give 300,000+ voxel statistics.
 Hence speedups/accuracy seen here have been on these types of datasets, and it might not make sense to use RapidPT on smaller datasets since the permutation testing procedure would take only a few minutes compared to days/hours.
+For a detailed description of the datasets used to evaluate RapidPT see the (references)[#references]

 <a name="references">
 ## References
 </a>
-RapidPT is based on the paper, Speeding up Permutation Testing in Neuroimaging, presented at NIPS, 2013.
+RapidPT is based on the following two papers:

+Accelerating Permutation Testing in Neuroimaging through Subspace Tracking: A new plugin for SnPM.
+F. Gutierrez-Barragan, V.K.
+Ithapu, C. Hinrichs, S.C.
+Johnson, T.E.
+Nichols, V. Singh.
+In Preparation

-C. Hinrichs, V. K. Ithapu, Q. Sun, V. Singh, S. C. Johnson, Speeding up Permutation Testing in Neuroimaging, Neural Information Processing Systems (NIPS), 2013.
+C. Hinrichs, V.K.
+Ithapu, Q. Sun, V. Singh, S.C.
+Johnson.
+Speeding up Permutation Testing in Neuroimaging.
+Neural Information Processing Systems (NIPS), 2013.